amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 **brew installs**:

 - Node.js and npm via Node Version Manager (NVM).
-[Read the complete blog post on how to install Node.js using NVM](https://amanhimself.dev/blog/install-nodejs-using-nvm-on-macos-m1/).
+[Read the entire blog post on how to install Node.js using NVM](https://amanhimself.dev/blog/install-nodejs-using-nvm-on-macos-m1/).
 - [scrcpy](https://github.com/Genymobile/scrcpy) (control Android devices connect via USB on mac)
 - ~~Karabiner-Elements (remapping function keys for Macbook Air or with Macbooks without touchbar)~~
 - install [Watchman](https://facebook.github.io/watchman/) to watch changes in the filesystem using the command: `brew install watchman`

 ## Install git

-I did install Git using brew command:
+I did install Git using the brew command:

 ```shell
 brew install git
 ```

-To authenticate GitHub to be used from the terminal environment, I'd recommend you to check out the [official document](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on creating and accessing personal tokens.
+To authenticate GitHub to be used from the terminal environment, I recommend you check out the [official document](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on creating and accessing personal tokens.

-> _🔥 Tip:_ As of Git version `2.28` there is a new config option to set the default branch to `main`.
+> _🔥 Tip:_ As of Git version `2.28`, there is a new config option to set the default branch to `main`.
 Set it globally and forget about it.

 ```shell
 git config --global init.defaultBranch main